josephcheok/LIRI-Bot/README.md

 ## Technologies

-The app is a javaScript function that
+The app is a javaScript function that:

-i. extracts pre-defined required fields ii. from entertainment based APIs using axios iii. executed via Node using the search term provided by the user.
+i. extracts pre-defined required fields

+ii. from entertainment based APIs using axios

+iii. executed via Node

+using the search term provided by the user.

 ## Instructions